-These Simple Vegan Oatmeal Raisin Cookies are sweet and crumbly with chewy raisins.
+These Simple Vegan Oatmeal Raisin Cookies are sweet and hearty with chewy raisins.
 The cinnamon and nutmeg gives them just the right amount of spice.
 They are quick and easy to make and there is no flaxseed needed.
-You only need 1 bowl to make these delicious vegan cookies.

 These delicious cookies use the following simple ingredients: